alishahdi/geocodingTest/README.md

 The code implements a local HTTP server on port 8888 with REST APIs for retreiving latitude and longitiude of a given address.
 The address has to be included in the path.

-Run the code to start the http server and in your browser send a GET request to the HTTP server with the address in the path e.g. *http://localhost:8888/ADDRESS*
+Run the code, `python geoTestCode.py`, to start the HTTP server and in your browser send a GET request to the HTTP server with the address in the path e.g. *http://localhost:8888/ADDRESS*

 * GET /ADDRESS/